-The child is referred to the Year Band Leader who reminds the child of the rule he/she is breaking and explains what the correct choice of behaviour would be.
-Sanctions include lunchtime detention, child to walk around with an adult support at lunchtime, time out-withdrawn from their class or to another class in that year group for an agreed amount of time.
+The child is referred to the Phase Leader who reminds the child of the rule he/she is breaking and explains what the correct choice of behaviour would be.
+Sanctions include removal of lunchtime playtime, child to walk around with an adult support at lunchtime, time out-withdrawn from their class or to another class in that year group for an agreed amount of time.

-• Each class has a "Year Group Leader" this is agreed at the beginning of the school year.

-- The child should be accompanied by an adult if going to another class - This process needs to be brisk and calm. - The behaviour record sheet should include the date, time and a brief description of the behaviour. - Once in the Year Group Leaders classroom, the child should be allowed to sit and be left quietly to "reflect" on their behaviour.
-The other children in the class should be encouraged to get on with their own work and not engage with any communication with the child. - When the child returns to class s/he should be allowed to continue with a fresh start. - Parents will be informed at the end of the school day.
+- Each phase has a "Phase Leader" this is agreed at the beginning of the school year. - The child should be accompanied by an adult if going to another class - This process needs to be brisk and calm. - The behaviour record sheet should include the date, time and a brief description of the behaviour. - Once in the Phase Leaders classroom, or teaching partner's classroom the child should be allowed to sit and be left quietly to "reflect" on their behaviour.
+The other children in the class should be encouraged to get on with their own work and not engage with any communication with the child.

+- When the child returns to class s/he should be allowed to continue with a fresh start. - Parents will be informed at the end of the school day.

 Level 3.
 The child is sent to the INCLUSION MANAGER

-MEET WITH CHILD, CONTACT PARENT,

-LIAISE with SENCO who may liaise with EWO, EP, BEHAVIOUR SUPPORT
+MEET WITH CHILD, CONTACT PARENT, LIAISE with SENCO who may liaise with EWO, EP, BEHAVIOUR SUPPORT